phiana/phiana/README.md

-Hello – my name is Philip and and I am an artist, researcher, and software engineer living in New York City.
+Hello – my name is Philip and I am an artist, researcher, and software engineer living in New York City.
 I am interested in the combination of art and [machine intelligence](https://en.wikipedia.org/wiki/Machine_learning) with the goal of developing new, data-driven tools for creative expression.

 I am an M.S.
 Computer Science student at [Columbia University](https://www.cs.columbia.edu/), where I specialize in machine learning.
 Previously, I completed my B.A. at Columbia, where I studied theatre.
 I am currently a SWE Intern on the Speech, Audio, and Music Intelligence (SAMI) team at [ByteDance](https://www.bytedance.com/)/[TikTok](https://www.tiktok.com/).